hgeaydem/openshift-virt-labs/docs/workshop/content/deploy-cnv.md

 <img src="img/deploy-cnv-watch2.png"/>

 This will continue for some time, depending on your environment.
+Please ensure it completes successfully.

 You will know the process is complete when you can return to the terminal and see that the operator installation has been successful by running the following command: